 Website: Humiecki & Graef

 Yes, that Hummer.
 The sport utility vehicle brand marketed by General Motors entered the fragrance market in 2004 with Hummer for men, produced under licensing arrangements with Riviera Concepts, and later acquired by Elizabeth Arden.
+The last Hummer vehicle was produced in 2010.

-Website: Hummer Stuff
+Website: Hummer Fragrances

 Fragrance line of French DJ David Guetta and his wife Cathy Guetta.
 Two fragrances, Ibiza for women (2004) and Ibiza for men (2007).